DiNADO: Norm-Disentangled Neurally-Decomposed Oracles for Controlling Language Models: Introduction

 \sidistoryline{briefly introduce prompt tuning: it is a great attempt at resolving the two problems at once. however, with very limited capacity, its flexibility is also pretty much narrowed to specific scenarios.
 In fact, successful in-context models like ChatGPT usually require much more effort than people originally expect for prompt-based model adaptation.
-Also, in-context learning requires reading the instructive example thoroughly every time the model is executed} Prompt-tuning and in-context learning \citep{dong2022survey} are recent approaches to addressing the challenges associated with fine-tuning large pretrained models.
-These approaches involve adding a few tokens, which can be discrete natural language tokens or continuous trainable vectors, to the input of a task in order to format it.
-Instead of modifying the parameters of the model, the model is typically fixed during the process, and the selection or embeddings of the added tokens are changed to maximize the probability of the model producing a specific desired output.
+Also, in-context learning requires reading the instructive example thoroughly every time the model is executed} Prompt-tuning \citep{dong2022survey} are recent approaches to addressing the challenges associated with fine-tuning large pretrained models.
+These approaches involve adding a few tokens, which can be discrete natural language tokens or continuous trainable vectors, to the input of a task.
+Then instead of modifying the parameters of the model, gradient-based optimization is employed to change the embeddings of the added tokens to maximize the probability of the model producing a specific desired output.
 This allows for the model to adapt to unseen tasks and domains with minimal data, and can also help to avoid the catastrophic forgetting problem associated with traditional fine-tuning methods.
-However, with very limited capacity, its flexibility is also pretty much narrowed to specific scenarios.
-In fact, successful in-context models like InstructGPT/ChatGPT usually require much more effort than people originally expect for prompt-based model adaptation.
-Also, such paradigms require reading the prompt/instructive example thoroughly every time the model is executed.
+However, prompt-tuning has only limited capacity, so it is usually only effective in specific scenarios.

+In-context learning, another popular approach to control/adapt models without needing to update the model parameters, requires reading the prompt/instructive examples \textit{every time} the model is executed.
 On one hand, this causes computational concerns when a significantly long prompt/instructive example is needed for a complex task.
 On the other hand, the added tokens or embeddings may not always be able to capture the nuances and complexities of a given task or domain, leading to suboptimal performance.